 To make the tureen, as Barb puts it, you “prepare the pumpkin as though you were going to make a jack-o-lantern and stop where you would normally make the face.”
 It’s very simple to assemble, then you just bake it within an inch of its life and devour.
 Be sure to bake the pumpkins in a baking dish, because they’ll sputter and drip and make a mess of your oven if they’re directly on a rack.

-- 1½ ounce slice of whole wheat sourdough, rye, or other peasant style loaf cut into 1-inch cubes
+- 1 slice whole wheat sourdough rye, or other peasant style loaf cut into 1-inch cubes

 - 1 tablespoon minced onion